VirtoCommerce/vc-module-skyflow/README.md

-# Integration with SkyFlow
+# Integration with Skyflow
-The module implements integration with [SkyFlow](https://www.skyflow.com/): Data Privacy Vault service.
+The module implements integration with [Skyflow](https://www.skyflow.com/): Data Privacy Vault service.

 ## Key Features:
 * **Unified Credit Card User Experience:** Elevate your users' payment journey with a unified experience for credit card transactions across diverse payment providers.
-* **PCI Compliance:** SkyFlow ensures PCI compliance, streamlining adherence to industry standards for secure handling of payment data.
+* **PCI Compliance:** Skyflow ensures PCI compliance, streamlining adherence to industry standards for secure handling of payment data.
 * **Integration with Virto Storefront:** Seamlessly integrated with [Virto Storefront](https://github.com/VirtoCommerce/vc-theme-b2b-vue) for a cohesive e-commerce experience.
 * **Production-Ready Integration with Authorize.NET:** Fully functional integration with Authorize.NET payment providers, ready for production use.
-* **Flexible Customization:** Utilize the power of Virto Commerce Native Extensibility Framework and SkyFlow to integrate with a wide range of payment providers, tailored to your specific needs.
+* **Flexible Customization:** Utilize the power of Virto Commerce Native Extensibility Framework and Skyflow to integrate with a wide range of payment providers, tailored to your specific needs.
 * **Optimized for Marketplaces:** Marketplaces can effortlessly connect with various Payment Service Providers preferred by individual suppliers, facilitating diverse payment options for customers.
 * **Saved Credit Card:** Customers have the option to securely save their credit card information for future transactions, enhancing convenience and speed of checkout.

 ## Prerequisites:
-1. **SkyFlow Account:** Ensure you have created and configured your [SkyFlow Account](https://www.skyflow.com/) to leverage the full capabilities of the module.
+1. **Skyflow Account:** Ensure you have created and configured your [Skyflow Account](https://www.skyflow.com/) to leverage the full capabilities of the module.
 2. **Authorize.NET Account:** Similarly, create and configure your [Authorize.NET Account](https://www.authorize.net/) for seamless integration with the module.
-3. **Installation:** Simply install the SkyFlow Module to start harnessing its powerful features and functionalities.
+3. **Installation:** Simply install the Skyflow Module to start harnessing its powerful features and functionalities.

 ## Architecture